Beat Writers Block

 This VisiHow is going to help you beat writer's block!

 What to try!

-- 2If this doesn't work there are several other tricks to try to get the gears moving again.One of these is based on word association.
+- 2One of these is based on word association.
 Try writing one line, snippet of dialogue or even a title that sounds catchy to you.
 From there try to mold the phrase into something different one word at a time, each time try to make the phrase mean something else.
-Flipping words and ideas this way can help start your brain back up again, or take an idea you didn't love and try to shape it into something more interesting.Advertisement
+Flipping words and ideas this way can help start your brain back up again, or take an idea you didn't love and try to shape it into something more interesting.If this doesn't work there are several other tricks to try to get the gears moving again.Advertisement

-- 7Try to find something funny or something which amuses you.It might be a comic book or a DVD of an Adam Sandler comedy movie or surfing a favorite jokes website.
+- 7It might be a comic book or a DVD of an Adam Sandler comedy movie or surfing a favorite jokes website.
 Anything humorous that will take your mind away from the story that you are developing.
 When the cobwebs in your mind and in your heart have been swept away by laughter and smiles, you might be ready to go back to your storyline and write again.
-Maybe, being exposed to humor for an hour or two will give you new ideas to incorporate into your story.Advertisement
+Maybe, being exposed to humor for an hour or two will give you new ideas to incorporate into your story.Try to find something funny or something which amuses you.Advertisement

 - Keep everything you write while you're doing this brainstorming.
 It could come in handy later.

 - Try walking away from what you're doing once in a while.
 If you focus too hard you could make your brainstorming backfire!

 - Try to do some of this brainstorming every once in a while, even if you don't have writer's block.
 Doing it regularly can help you keep from getting locked up when you're trying to write.

 - Don't get frustrated!
 Writer's block gets even to the best of us.
 Not getting angry or too overwhelmed by it can help it go away faster.

 - Try to come up with your own methods.
 You know you and your writing better than anyone.
 Coming up and experimenting with ways to counter writer's block that are specific to you will help you keep the ball rolling while you're writing.